Table of Contents

 Our books also contain a print map.

-I have the GPX file and app, why do I also need the guide book?
+I have the GPX file, why do I need your guide book?

 A GPX might show you where to go, but it doesn’t tell you why you should go there, or what you might find when you get there.